 PROVISION REQUIREMENT LOCAL PLAN POLICY DELIVERY Stewardship To include a contribution towards the establishment of the Calderdale Garden Communities Management Trust (for each Garden Community), service charge arrangements and financial contributions for each phase to support community development activity from first occupation.
 IM7 HW4 GN6 In accordance with the requirements set out within this SPD.
 Drainage and Flood Risk Arrangements for securing the long-term management of drainage measures (including green infrastructure/SUDS).
 CC1 CC2 CC3 IM10 In accordance with the requirements set out within this SPD.
 Training and Employment From the start of the tendering process for the construction of the development and throughout the construction phase to use reasonable endeavours to co-operate and work closely with Employment Calderdale to develop an employment and training scheme to promote employment opportunities (including apprenticeships) for Local People during the construction works and to include specified training and employment provisions in its building contract for the construction works the following obligations on the main contractor.
 HW3 To be agreed for each phase of development in accordance with the requirements within the Calderdale Local Plan.
-Comprehensive Delivery To commit to the avoidance of ransoms to ensure the comprehensive delivery of infrastructure across the Masterplan area including the dedication of land and entering into infrastructure agreements that go to the land boundaries.
-IM7 In accordance with the requirements set out within this SPD.
+Local Centre and Temporary Community Uses.
+To secure the delivery of the Local Centre and to ensure that community uses and activity are a feature of the Garden Community from early in the delivery process and in advance of the construction of the Local Centre.
+IM7 RT4 HW4 In accordance with the requirements set out within this SPD and the Calderdale Local Plan.